3ZadeSSG/VLSI-VHDL-Programs/README.md

 # VLSI-VHDL-Programs

-This repo contains the VHDL Programs that I have completed in my M.Sc SEM-III Labs using **Xilinx ISE Design Suite**
+This repo contains the VHDL Programs that I have completed in my M.Sc SEM-III using **Xilinx ISE Design Suite**

 1. A 4 bit adder with structural model